dxrrell/dxrrell/README.md

 - 🚀 exploring new ways to bridge hardware and software for real-world applications.

 ## 🌍beyond the screen:
-when I’m not programming or in class, you’ll probably find me
+when I’m not programming or in class, you’ll probably find me...
 - in the gym 💪🏾
 - on a hike 🌳
 - with my headphones on 🎧